IT planning, strategy development and governance.

 Thinking about using social media for your organisation?
 Take some time to plan before jumping in to make sure you get the most out of it.

-Your organisation may already exist on online directories and people may already be talking about you too.
+Your organisation may already exist on online directories and people may already be talking about you.
 Doing a search online will help you find these listings and claim them so you can track what’s happening on them, respond to customer queries and make any necessary updates.
-This also applies to some social networks such as Facebook, Yelp and Foursquare that allow users to create business listings.

-There are a range of online fundraising systems available, and before choosing a system there are many different aspects to consider.
+There are a range of online fundraising systems that will suit not-for-profits, and before choosing a system there are many different aspects to consider.

 If you’re creating articles or blog posts on your organisations website, it’s important to make sure that your content is correct, accurate and engaging.
 Using different type of media (video, audio, images, photos etc) can be a great way to add extra to your online content.